 Here [in shelters] privacy is a forgotten word.
 On a cold or rainy day, or during the evenings, men are crowded into the basement or assembly room—German, colored, Pole, Greek, Mexican, American, Irish, Russian, and every nationality… Here also are degenerates, drunks, working men, bums, clerks, old men with all ambition gone, young men whose every ideal has been crushed, all herded together.
 One almost tastes the stench of unclean bodies, and the sulphur odor from fumigated clothes.
 For quite a while this lack of privacy nearly drove me nuts.

-It is true that some people, apparently, deserved better treatment.
+It is true that some people received better treatment.
 The few white-collar clients, mostly clerks and salesmen, lived in buildings that had been designed for residential purposes, and so were relatively comfortable.
 One or two men might sleep in a room, in some cases the kind of room in certain flophouses: a square wooden cubicle with chicken-wire mesh on top to prevent stealing and to let in air.
 These tiny rooms were the opposite of luxury, but at least they afforded some privacy.
 Furthermore, the beds actually had mattresses, sheets, and pillows.
 Men in the non-white-collar shelters had to sleep on an uncomfortable canvas army cot, usually without a sheet or a pillow; and when they did have a sheet, it was unlikely to have been washed in months and might be soiled with blood or fecal matter.
 For a short period (until funding ran out) some white-collar men were even allowed to live in their own rooms and were given $4 a week in return for one day’s work, so as to reintegrate themselves into their community.
 And yet despite such perquisites, caseworkers remarked that these higher-status clients were apt to have an even more adverse reaction to shelter life than those with more humble backgrounds.

 Shelter inmates’ hardships began immediately, as soon as they stepped inside the intake center and began the hours-long wait for a two-minute medical examination.
 Interrogation by a caseworker was the next step—a rather pointless step in light of the fact that nearly every applicant was always accepted.
 One applicant gave a spirited complaint about this procedure: “Hell, they want to know when your grandmother died, what she died of, and why did ya let her die.
 They ask you a few questions, get up and chew the fat with someone, then maybe come back and ask a few more questions.
 Boy, when you go through all that red tape to get in here and swear that pauper’s oath, and swear you’ve told the truth when you have told several lies, you’ve touched bottom.
 There’s no pride left.”